elastic/apm-agent-java/apm-agent-plugins/apm-grpc/README.md

 Only unary method calls are instrumented, streaming (both ways) is not.

-Implementation is tested against gRPC versions 1.23.0 to 1.27.1
+Implementation have been tested against versions between 1.6.1 and 1.27.1.
+Versions 1.5.0 and below are not supported yet.

 ## Implementation notes